 These steps are described in more detail in the following sections.

 Download and install the New Relic Python agent package using your preferred procedure.
-Some common install procedures are below. pip is the recommended install method.
+Some common install procedures are:

 Install the newrelic package directly from PyPi by running: